Matt-Hoang/QuackQuackGo/README.md

 ## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Setup

 1. Download the appropriate node for your device
     -  [Download Node here](https://nodejs.org/en/)
 2. Open Terminal and type: